runjivu/use_aws_mcp/README.md

 }
 ```

-#### important caveat for using MCP client
+#### ⚠️ Important Caveat for Using MCP Client

 With q cli, mcp clients are shell process, so credentials env like `AWS_DEFAULT_PROFILE` are automatically transfered to mcp server.

-However, non shell mcp clients like cursor cannot take advantage of this, so it is best advised to \
-require mcp clients directly to use specific aws profile.
+However, non shell mcp clients like cursor cannot take advantage of this, so it is best advised to require mcp clients directly to use specific aws profile.

-**User Flow :**
+**📋 User Flow:**

-1. set mcp.json above
+1. Set mcp.json above
-2. set API key, or login to specific profile using `aws sso login`
+2. Set API key, or login to specific profile using `aws sso login`
-3. ask away mcp client aws related questions! and be sure to require it to use specific profile.
+3. Ask away mcp client aws related questions! and be sure to require it to use specific profile.

 ### Running the MCP Server Locally